andyl/jobex/notes/devlog.md

 - [x] Test: Hound Tests
 - [x] Test: LiveView Tests

+## 2020 Jan 09 Thu

+- [x] Updated all deps to latest

 ## TBD

+- [ ] Replace Quantum with Oban Scheduler

+- [ ] Upgrade Elixir to 1.9.2
+- [ ] Upgrade LiveView to 0.4.1

 - [ ] Runner: Change from Porcelain to Rambo

-- [ ] Upgrade Elixir to 1.9.2
-- [ ] Upgrade LiveView to 0.3.0

 - [ ] SUPERVISOR: Edit the Schedule
 - [ ] SUPERVISOR: Multiple Schedules (on/off) (exportable/sharable)